akthammomani/MAXELLA-APP-Movies-Tensorflow-Recommenders-TFRS/Notebooks/Data_Wrangling_Exploratory_Data_Analysis_EDA/README.md

  * For folium to work without error, zipcode needs to be in a string format.
  * Try to limit the number of zipcodes to avoid any memory errors, in our case we'll be taking only CA Zipcodes which are available in the Movie lens 1M Dataset.
  * Also, we'll be using external databases:
-   - To get the coordinate of the zipcodes --> This is needed for to highlight the zipcodes as labels in the map.
+   - To get the coordinate of the zipcodes --> This is needed to highlight the zipcodes as labels in the map.
    - To get a geoJSON file which has coordinates of zipcode --> This is needed to map the zipcodes boundaries.